ABI-Compute/Astra/README.md

 Welcome to Astra!
 An open source browser

 ## DETAILS
-The Astra engine is still in **DEVELOPMENT** so it has some buggy and unstable feautures.
+The Astra engine is still in **DEVELOPMENT** so it has some buggy and unstable features.
 Contact me in the issues section if you want to report an issue, and I'll try my best to fix it
-The releases section has pre built binaries **OR** you can cole this repo and on Windows execute build.bat to build both To build it, you need SDL2, SDL_image and SDL_ttf installed on your system.
+The releases section has pre built binaries **OR** you can clone this repo and on Windows execute build.bat to build both To build it, you need SDL2, SDL_image and SDL_ttf installed on your system.

 ## Features
-The Astra engine, while in very ealry stages of development has:
+The Astra engine, while in very early stages of development has:
 - HTML, CSS and JS parsing capabilities
 - .ab IR generation
 - HTML and CSS rendering using SDL2, SDL_image and SDL_ttf